-British prime minister David Cameron can’t count on his Dutch allies to get reforms in Europe, the Netherlands’ leading conservative weekly said on Sunday.
+British prime minister David Cameron can’t depend on his Dutch allies to get reforms done in Europe, the Netherlands’ leading conservative weekly argues.

-According to Elsevier magazine, the Netherlands, continental Europe’s fifth largest economy, will always support Germany over the United Kingdom when push comes to shove.
+According to Elsevier, the Dutch will always support Germany over the United Kingdom when push comes to shove.

-The country’s liberal prime minister, Mark Rutte, shares many of Cameron’s priorities in Europe, from strengthening the single market to returning powers to member states.
+The leaders of the two North Sea countries, Cameron and Mark Rutte, share priorities in Europe, from strengthening the single market to returning powers to member states.

-After nationalist parties surged in May’s European Parliament elections, both leaders argued that the vote should bring a halt to ever-closer union.
+When nationalists surged in May’s European Parliament elections, both argued it was a vote against ever-closer union.

 “The European Union cannot just shrug off these results and carry on as before,” Cameron said at the time.
 “We need an approach that recognizes that Europe should concentrate on what matters, on growth and jobs, and not try to do so much.”

-Rutte agreed, saying, “The first thing we have to do is to formulate an answer,” one that “contains fewer rules and less fuss from Europe and focusing Europe on where it can add value to things.”
+Rutte agreed.
+“The first thing we have to do is to formulate an answer,” one that “contains fewer rules and less fuss from Europe and focusing Europe on where it can add value to things.”

-Most recently, the Dutch, like the British, complained about a rise in their contribution to the European Union budget that resulted from revised gross domestic product figures.
-But they wouldn’t support the British in actually blocking the increase.
+Most recently, the Dutch, like the British, have complained about a rise in their contribution to the EU budget as a result of revised GDP figures.
+But they wouldn’t support the British in blocking the increase.

-The Netherlands is also unlikely to endorse Cameron’s proposal to limit free labor migration in Europe.
+The Netherlands is also unlikely to endorse Cameron’s proposal to limit free labor migration in the EU.

-“The fact that the Netherlands keeps saying it wants the United Kingdom to remain a EU member state isn’t worth much,” says Elsevier.
-It may agree with what Cameron is saying but, unlike him, the country isn’t willing to risk its European Union membership for the sake of accomplishing significant reforms.
+“The fact that the Netherlands keeps saying it wants the United Kingdom to remain a EU member state isn’t worth much,” according to Elsevier.